Spin-dependent metastable He ($2^3S$) atom scattering from ferromagnetic surfaces: Potential application to polarized-gas production: Results

 As shown in Fig.~\ref{fig:exposure}(a), the intensity of scattered He* exhibits a clear dependence on the spin orientation between incident He* and $S_{M}$.
 To see these differences quantitatively, the spin asymmetries of scattered He* intensities are defined as

 The spin asymmetry roughly represents the difference in spin-preserving survival probability between the P and A modes.
 They will be discussed in more detail in Sec.~\ref{sec:discussion}.
-Figure~\ref{fig:exposure}(d) shows the spin asymmetries of He* and the electrons.
+Figure~\ref{fig:exposure}(d) shows the spin asymmetries in intensities of He* and the electrons.
 The asymmetry in intensity of the ejected electrons at 10~eV $A\rm{_e}$ is defined as follows:

-$A\rm{_{He*}}$ and $A\rm{_e}$ were 0.1 and 0.2 at 0~L, respectively.
-As the benzene exposure increased, $A\rm{_{He*}}$ and $A_e$ decreased and became zero at approximately 20~L. This exposure dependence is reasonable, given that the topmost surface of the multilayer benzene on H-terminated Fe$_3$O$_4$ is not spin-polarized.
+As the benzene exposure increased, $A\rm{_{He*}}$ and $A\rm{_e}$ decreased and became zero at approximately 20~L. This exposure dependence is reasonable, given that the topmost surface of the multilayer benzene on H-terminated Fe$_3$O$_4$ is not spin polarized.

 Figure~\ref{fig:IRA}(a) shows a summary of the scattered He* intensities in the four spin modes for clean Fe$_3$O$_4$(100), H-terminated Fe$_3$O$_4$(100), multilayered benzene on H-terminated Fe$_3$O$_4$(100), and Cu(100).
 Comparing intensities in the same spin modes, we found that those for clean and H-terminated Fe$_3$O$_4$(100) were lower than those for benzene by factors of 4 and 3, respectively, whereas the intensity for Cu was lower by two orders of magnitude.
-These differences can be explained by the fact that He* decays via the RI, followed by AN on clean and H-terminated Fe$_3$O$_4$(100) and Cu(100), whereas it decays via the AD process on the benzene multilayer~\cite{PhysRevB.81.193402, CONRAD198298}; moreover, the survival probability is higher for oxidized metal surfaces than for non-oxidized metal surfaces~\cite{CONRAD198298}.
+These differences can be explained by the fact that He* decays via the RI, followed by AN on clean and H-terminated Fe$_3$O$_4$(100) and Cu(100), whereas it decays via the AD process on the benzene multilayer~\cite{PhysRevB.81.193402, CONRAD198298} .
+Moreover, considering the results of previous He* scattering studies~\cite{CONRAD1982281,CONRAD198298,FOUQUET1998140}, the survival probability is expected to be higher for oxidized metal surfaces than clean metallic surfaces.
+This is because the density of states (DOS) near the Fermi level ($E\rm{_F}$), which determines the He* RI rate, on oxidized metallic surfaces would be lower than on clean metallic surfaces.